-The maintenance planner must prepare the most effective, efficient and safest way to perform a job.
-And he has to ensure that all the material and equipment is there to perform it.
+The Maintenance Planner must prepare the most effective, efficient and safest way to perform a job.
+And the Planner has to ensure that all the material and equipment is there to perform it.

 The planner role requires detailed technical and equipment knowledge.
 Your planner is typically someone with a trade background.

 The Maintenance Planner focuses on future work.
-He should not work in the current week or his impact on crew productivity is lost.
+The Planner should not work in the current week or the positive impact on crew productivity is lost.

 The Maintenance Scheduler

 The Scheduler’s job is to prepare a Frozen Weekly Schedule.
 The Schedule must balance available hours against agreed work priorities.
 And the Schedule must drive efficiency.

 During the current week, the Scheduler monitors and reports progress.
 And may help your supervisors manage the impact of break-in work.

 The Scheduler coordinates the collation of weekly and monthly performance indicators.